ArtifexSoftware/mupdf.js/docs/how-to-guide/page.rst

 Advanced Text
 ~~~~~~~~~~~~~~~~~~~~~~

-To get a more advanced representation of the page text we can retrieve a :doc:`../../../classes/StructuredText` object as `JSON` as follows:
+To get a more advanced representation of the page text we can retrieve a :mupdf:`StructuredText` object as ``JSON`` as follows:

 |example_tag|